 Let’s continue with the Epic of Gilgamesh.

-At a certain point in the tale Gilgamesh and Enkidu make their way into the Cedar Forest, located in Kur (“mountain that gives life”), to meet and kill Humbaba, the guardian of the forest.
+At a certain point of the tale Gilgamesh and Enkidu make their way into the Cedar Forest, located in Kur (“mountain that gives life”), to meet and kill Humbaba, the guardian of the forest.

 The burial mounds, which repeat the shape of the hills, just like these symbolize the womb during pregnancy: